lte0609/ht/_docs/troubleshooting/jamcode.md

   → Tray Transfer를 확인하세요.
 --->

-* If the device of LD Buffer is disturbed.
+* If devices are disarrayed in LD Buffer.
   → Check the Teaching of LD XY Robot.
   → Check the VSC Level of the LD Index Robot.

-* If the device of the LD Plate is disturbed.
+* If devices are disarrayed in LD Plate.
   → Check the Tray Transfer.